Rogers Park, Chicago: 20th century

 By 1904 the population had grown to 7,500.
 The Northwestern elevated line was extended from Wilson (4600N) to Howard Street (7600N).
 St. Ignatius College moved to the lakefront in 1912 and changed its name to Loyola University in 1915.
 Successive generations brought about vast cultural changes to the former village.
 By 1930 the population was 57,094 making Rogers Park one of Chicago's most densely populated areas.
 Chicagoans began to move to new planned communities in the north suburbs by the 1930s, which ushered in the migration of German, English, Irish, and Jewish families to Rogers Park.
 With the devastation in Europe following World War II, many additional immigrants found their way to Chicago and the Rogers Park neighborhood.
-A growing and vibrant Hispanic community has grown along Clark Street since 2000.
+A Hispanic community has grown along Clark Street since 2000.

 For decades, most of the community has been within the 49th Ward of the City of Chicago.
 The ward covered much of Edgewater and went as far south as Hollywood in the 1960s, while the 50th ward extended east to Ashland Avenue (in some areas as late as 1990).
 But, through redistricting, a part of Rogers Park came within the 40th ward, and the 49th Ward encompasses part of West Rogers Park.